 Your blonde hair turns brown because of the following factors.

-- Hormonal changes that increase Eumelanin production
+- Hormonal changes that can increase eumelanin in new growth (roots)

-- Deposit of build-up from minerals, sebum, and hair products
+- Deposit of buildup from minerals, sebum, and hair products

 - Inappropriate practices like the use of excessive temperatures in hair styling tools